RIAPS/riaps.github.io/CONTRIBUTING.md

 5. Request a GitHub review by one of the core developers (e.g. @adubey14 @imadari @MMetelko)
 6. Follow their instructions or discuss about the requested changes.
 Please don't take criticism personally, it is normal to iterate on this step several times.
-7. Repeat step 6 until the pull request is merged !
+7. Repeat step 6 until the pull request is merged!

 Continuous integration is setup to run on all branches automatically and will often report problems, so don't worry about getting everything perfect on the first try.